WTHR: Sports programming

+Indianapolis 500

 With the transition of broadcast television rights to the Indianapolis 500 to NBC in 2019, WTHR replaced WRTV (which had carried the race since 1980) as the local broadcaster of the race, returning the race to WTHR for the first time since 1979 (when it was an ABC station).
-As per longstanding policies, the Indianapolis Motor Speedway will require WTHR to black out the live broadcast locally to encourage residents and tourists to attend the race, though it will allow WTHR to air the race on tape delay that night.
+As per longstanding policies, the Indianapolis Motor Speedway required WTHR to black out the live broadcast locally to encourage residents and tourists to attend the race, though it allowed WTHR to air the race on tape delay that night.
 As WRTV did, NBC's prime time schedule and the race broadcast are transposed and air in reverse order, under a special dispensation from the network.
 However, speedway officials have stated they would allow a live broadcast on WTHR if the race sells out before race day.
 The 2020 race (delayed from its usual date) aired on WTHR on August 23 due to attendance restrictions put in place before August 4, when IMS owner Roger Penske announced there would be no public admission for any of the year's events due to a rise in COVID-19 cases in the state.

 On May 27, 2021, IMS lifted the local blackout for the Indianapolis 500 for WTHR as all 135,000 tickets were sold.
 The event was restricted to 40% capacity to allow for social distancing.
 It would be the first time the race was televised live in Indianapolis in its entirety for two consecutive years (WRTV did the same thing in 1949 and 1950, but only aired parts of the race).

+On May 26, 2024, at approximately 2:30 p.m.
+ET, IMS lifted the local blackout for the Indianapolis 500 for WTHR due to inclement weather causing a significant delay in the start of the race.
+It would be the fourth time in the history of the race that live flag-to-flag coverage was available within the Indianapolis area.
+This would also be the last Indy 500 broadcast on WTHR, as rights were sold to Fox Sports (locally via WXIN) beginning in 2025.